jkrmr/Asteroids/README.md

 Asteroids
 =========

+### Hunt Down Maurauding Space Bubbles and Kill Them Before They Kill You!!

-The classic arcade game, written in plain JavaScript using HTML5 Canvas.
+The classic arcade game, sped up, written in plain JavaScript using HTML5 Canvas.

 ## Features

 * "Drag" (er..no drag in space...reverse thrusters?) for natural-feeling ship motion
 * Increasing number of asteroids with every new level
 * Cool starfield background
+* Shiny Space Bullets

 ## Dependencies

 Uses Thomas Fuchs's [KeyMaster](https://github.com/madrobby/keymaster) library.

+The game also renders much better on WebKit browsers (e.g., Safari and Google Chrome) than on Firefox.

 ## Acknowledgements